seantcanavan/GoLangS3Lambda/README.md

 # Lambda S3
-Upload or Download files from AWS S3 with one function through AWS Lambda and AWS APIGateway.
+Upload, Download, or Delete files from AWS S3 with one function through AWS Lambda and AWS APIGateway.

 ## How to Build locally
 1. `make build`